-The CCPA also creates new obligations for commercial entities doing business in California.
+The CCPA requirements create new obligations for commercial entities doing business in California.
 Whether your business falls under the CCPA’s obligations depends on a set of definitions, which we will look at later in the article.

-Important to know, however, is that provisions in the CCPA require businesses to provide consumers with information about the data collected, processed and sold in the past twelve months, so CCPA compliance for your business means getting ready now.
+Important to know is that the CCPA requirements for businesses are to provide consumers with information about the data collected, processed and sold in the past twelve months.

-The General Data Protection Regulation is an EU law that came into effect in May 2018 and is uniformly binding in all twenty-eight member states.
+The General Data Protection Regulation is an EU law that came into effect in May 2018 and is uniformly binding in all 27 member states.